Textualize/textual/docs/guide/CSS.md

 ### Pseudo classes

-Pseudo classes can be used to match widgets a given state.
+Pseudo classes can be used to match widgets in a particular state.
+Psuedo classes are set automatically by Textual.
 For instance, you might want a button to have a green background when the mouse cursor moves over it.
 We can do this with the `:hover` pseudo selector.

 ```css
 Button:hover {
   background: green;
 }
 ```

+The `background: green` is only applied to the Button underneath the mouse cursor.
+When you move the cursor away from the button it will return to its previous background color.

 Here are some other such pseudo classes: